Where is Call the Midwife filmed?

 Stepping onto set is like being transported again in time and straight into the Name the Midwife universe.

-Taking satisfaction of place is Nonnatus Home, however the set additionally contains the Hendy Avenue allotments the place Fred Buckle (Cliff Parisi) spends his time, the well-known bridge, Violet’s store, the sq. outdoors Nonnatus, close by homes, and native shopfronts.
+Taking delight of place is Nonnatus Home, however the set additionally consists of the Hendy Avenue allotments the place Fred Buckle (Cliff Parisi) spends his time, the well-known bridge, Violet’s store, the sq. exterior Nonnatus, close by homes, and native shopfronts.

 See you quickly!

-Behind the scenes on Name the Midwife Sequence eight: Practically accomplished!Right now we carry you an unique video clip from behind the scenes at our movie studios in Longcross, Surrey, UK, the place the ultimate episodes of Name the Midwife sequence eight are actually in progress!
-We take you on a fast stroll by the working studio atmosphere to our Turner set, the place our trusty crew are establishing for a significant scene :-)There’s little greater than a month of filming left in our lengthy capturing season.
-After which….the countdown to Christmas begins!!We won’t WAIT to be again in your dwelling rooms. xxxxCall the MIdwife returns with a brand new Christmas Particular, and Sequence eight in 2019. 🙂
+Behind the scenes on Name the Midwife Sequence eight: Almost achieved!Immediately we deliver you an unique video clip from behind the scenes at our movie studios in Longcross, Surrey, UK, the place the ultimate episodes of Name the Midwife sequence eight are actually in progress!
+We take you on a fast stroll by way of the working studio surroundings to our Turner set, the place our trusty crew are establishing for a significant scene :-)There may be little greater than a month of filming left in our lengthy taking pictures season.
+After which….the countdown to Christmas begins!!We will not WAIT to be again in your dwelling rooms. xxxxCall the MIdwife returns with a brand new Christmas Particular, and Sequence eight in 2019. 🙂

 Posted by Name the Midwife on Friday, September 7, 2018